+freshwater pearl mussels.
+Unit)

+23 Pearl fishing

-Facilitate the early detection of pearl fishing incidents and ensure the prosecution of pearl fishing crimes Garda Síochána, DEHLG (National Parks and Wildlife Service) 24 Assisted breeding programmes If and when necessary, augment freshwater pearl mussel population through assisted breeding and release programmes.
+Facilitate the early detection of pearl fishing incidents and ensure the prosecution of pearl fishing crimes Garda Síochána, DEHLG (National Parks and Wildlife Service)

+24 Assisted breeding programmes

+If and when necessary, augment freshwater pearl mussel population through assisted breeding and release programmes.
 DEHLG/ DEHLG (National Parks and Wildlife Service)

-7.0 Owencarrow Summary Action Programme
+7.0 Clodiagh Summary Action Programme

-Catchment details Owencarrow Sub-Basin Management Plan
+Catchment details Clodiagh Sub-Basin Management Plan

 Species Margaritifera margaritifera

-Special Area of Conservation (SAC) IE002047 Cloghernagore Bog and Glenveagh National Park SAC
+Special Area of Conservation (SAC) IE002137 Lower River Suir SAC

-River Basin District North Western IRBD
+River Basin District South Eastern RBD

-Water bodies codes associated with catchment where measures may be applied NW_38_1739, NW_38_1948, NW_38_2730, NW_38_291, NW_38_3003, NW_38_3038, NW_38_3042, NW_38_3048, NW_38_3168, NW_38_3301, NW_38_3374, NW_38_3376, NW_38_547, NW_38_555, NW_38_949.
+Water bodies codes associated with catchment where measures may be applied SE_16_1141, SE_16_1225, SE_16_1236, SE_16_1405, SE_16_3, SE_16_326, SE_16_3466, SE_16_3681, SE_16_3698, SE_16_4001, SE_16_4170, SE_16_723.

-Water bodies containing Freshwater Pearl Mussels NW_38_3038, NW_38_949.
+Water bodies containing Freshwater Pearl Mussels SE_16_3681, SE_16_3698.

 County Co.
-Donegal
+Waterford

-Catchment area 89 km2
+Catchment area 128.68 km 2

-Total river length in catchment 142.43 km
+Total river length in catchment 170.60 km

-Total river length within SAC 82.65 km
+Total river length within SAC 28.78 km

-Intentional and/or direct damage to Pearl Mussels Damaging the pearl mussel or its habitat, including pearl fishing is strictly forbidden under the Wildlife Act (1976), the Wildlife (Amendment) Act (2000), and the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations (2009), with a maximum penalty of €500,000, or imprisonment for a term not exceeding 3 years, or both
+Intentional and/or direct damage to Pearl Mussels Damaging the pearl mussel or its habitat, including pearl fishing is strictly forbidden under the Wildlife Act (1976), the Wildlife (Amendment) Act (2000), and the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations (2009), with a maximum penalty of €00,000, or imprisonment for a term not exceeding 3 years, or both

-STATUS Freshwater Pearl Mussel Status The Freshwater Pearl mussel population is at unfavourable conservation status in the Owencarrow catchment.
-It is currently ranked as 23 rd out of the 27 Freshwater Pearl Mussel SAC populations in the country on the basis of population status, habitat condition and current pressures.
-The population is failing due to the deterioration in habitat quality which is evident from the high levels of siltation and macrophyte growth.
-Its population demographic profile indicates there are not the numbers of juveniles present in the population to provide sustainable replacement of the current adult numbers.
-The lack of extent of suitable habitat suggests that the river may not have been able to support a very large population even when habitat conditions were better.
-The habitat that was identified has a very low capacity compared to its potential, and 57% of all the mussels surveyed were dead.
+STATUS STATUS Freshwater Pearl Mussel Status The Freshwater Pearl mussel population is at unfavourable conservation status in the Clodiagh catchment.
+It is currently ranked as 21 st out of the 27 Freshwater Pearl Mussel SAC populations in the country on the basis of population status, habitat condition and current pressures.
+Generally, mussel densities were low in the Clodiagh and there was an apparent absence of juveniles and small mussels.
+The Clodiagh is failing on its population demographic profile, where it is evident that there are not the numbers of juveniles present in the population to provide sustainable replacement of the current adult numbers.
+The population is also failing in its habitat condition, which has been inadequate since the previous survey in 2006.
 The catchment fails all of the five Environmental Quality Objectives (EQOs) as specified in Schedule 4 of the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations, S.I.
 296 of 2009.
-Water Framework Directive Status Water Framework Directive Status from the River Basin Management Plans (classification is based on monitoring data from 2006-2008) River status 12 high status, 1 good status, 2 moderate status waterbodies.
-Status elements Macroinvertebrates determined the status in 3 high status water bodies, while 9 high status and 1 good status waterbody were determined via extrapolation from donor monitored waterbodies.
-The unfavourable conservation status of the Freshwater Pearl Mussel led to the downgrading of 2 waterbodies to moderate, these otherwise would have been high.
+Water Framework Directive Status Water Framework Directive Status from the River Basin Management Plans (classification is based on monitoring data from 2006-2008) River status 9 high status, 1 good status, 1 moderate status and 1 poor status water body.
+Status elements All 9 high status waterbodies were determined via extrapolation of status from donor monitored waterbodies.
+General physico-chemical status led to one water body being classified at good status.
+Macroinvertebrates determined the status in the 1 moderate and 1 poor status water bodies.
+Status is moderate or worse due to other factors in the waterbodies where the freshwater pearl mussels are located.